 Have you ever reached a point in your life where you’ve become so enmeshed in a process or activity that you discover you’ve lost sight of what was important?
 Where you’ve focused on the little things, not realizing that it was the bigger picture that mattered the whole time?
 There is a point where we lose sight of who is making all the rules, and how we should apply those rules to our lives.

-I’ve written a novel about an American family.
+In Search of Sushi Tora is a novel about an American family.
 They’re hardworking, respectable people.
 There is a father who has attained his highest dream.
 He has a supportive wife, Lucy, the mother of their three sons.
 It all looks so perfect, from an outsider’s point of view.
 These people ought to be happy.
 And yet, we all know that happiness comes from how you feel about yourself.
-This is a story about what happens when people lose perspective, when their focus is shifted to how things look, when they allow outside forces to dictate what they do, rather than determining what is right for them, as individuals.
+This is a story about what happens when people lose perspective, when their focus is shifted to how things look, when they allow outside forces to dictate what they do, rather than determining what is right for them as individuals.

 When the existentialist philosopher Jean-Paul Sartre visited America in early 1945 as the American correspondent for Combat, the French Resistance newspaper, he came from a shattered and broken Europe, and in his writings from that period, Sartre painted a bleak portrait of the Americans he met, morphing Americans into one personality with little individuality.
 As an outsider looking in, he maintained that Americans were more conformist than we liked to think of ourselves.

-After WWII, many women who had been in the workforce because they were needed to cover jobs for men away at war went back to their homes and families; there were also those who remained in the workforce, either because of necessity, or because of the discovery that women were potent forces in what had predominantly been a man’s world.
+After WWII, many women who had been in the workforce because they were needed to cover jobs for men away at war went back to their homes and families; there were also those who remained in the workforce, either because of necessity, or because women discovered they could be potent forces in what had predominantly been a man’s world.
 This was the nascent beginning of the Womens’ Movement, which has continued to grow and broaden womens’ roles out in the world.

 There are pockets of women, however, for whom this development never happened.
 These are women who, for whatever reason, be it financial stability, religious outlook, or lack of confidence, were able to stay at home in that more traditional role which, in today’s world, tends to be looked down upon.
 These are women with college and advanced degrees who make a choice to leave a professional life and stay at home.